 CLASSIC TEAPOT OR KYUSU

-The first sip of Sencha Ayame Organic green tea allows one to immediately perceive the very soft umami in the opening, with vegetal notes of spinach and butter chard.
-This is followed by sweet notes, with a memory of boiled chestnut and praline almonds and a finish marked by a fleeting marine hint.
+The first sip of organic Sencha Ayame green tea allows one to immediately perceive the very soft umami in the opening, with vegetal notes of spinach and buttered chard.
+This is followed by sweet notes, with a memory of boiled chestnut and praline almonds, and a finish marked by a fleeting marine hint.
 The body of this tea is medium-light, but extremely silky, with no bitterness or astringency and a persistence that reveals a pleasant buttery, savory note to envelop the palate.

 Place of origin